Price: £95 PLUS VAT

-This conference will look at the key policy priorities for supporting start-ups and encouraging business growth in the UK.
+This conference focuses on policy priorities and next steps for supporting start-ups and encouraging SMEs to grow in the UK.

-It will be a timely opportunity to discuss progress in the Government’s aim of making the UK the best place in the world to start a business as set out in the Industrial Strategy - as well as extra support that start-ups may need in the wake of the pandemic and as the UK transitions from the EU.
+With a ministerial keynote contribution, delegates will assess progress and next steps in the Government’s ambition of making the UK the best place in the world to start a business, as set out in the Industrial Strategy.

-We are delighted to be able to include a ministerial contribution from Paul Scully MP, Minister for Small Business, Consumers and Labour Markets, Department for Business, Energy & Industrial Strategy, as well as keynotes from Alice Hu Wagner, Managing Director, Strategy, Economics and Business Development, British Business Bank; and Emma Jones, Founder, Enterprise Nation.
+We are delighted to be able to include a keynote from Paul Scully MP, Minister for Small Business, Consumers and Labour Markets, as well as from Alice Hu Wagner, Managing Director, Strategy, Economics and Business Development, British Business Bank; and Emma Jones, Founder, Enterprise Nation.

-The discussion is bringing together stakeholders with key policy officials who are due to attend from BEIS; the IPO and The Scottish Government, as well as representatives from the APPG on Fair Business Banking.
+Our conferences typically bring together stakeholders with key policy officials to discuss the issues.
+This one is no different, with representatives due to attend from BEIS; Treasury; the IPO; DIT; The Scottish Government; the Welsh European Funding Office and the Welsh Government, as well as representatives from the APPG on Fair Business Banking.

 - Policy priorities for supporting new entrepreneurs and economic growth

 - What entrepreneurs want - how policymakers can support small business